SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 COMPONENTS & SUB CIRCUITS - Electrically the circuit breaker panel is the same as a switch & fuse panel.
 Physically it is quite different to incorporate the new hardware and features.
 In this system the positive wire is protected (circuit breaker) as close as possible to the source of power to minimize the wiring with power still on which also reduces corrosion on the power distribution wires.
 The description of each component below follows the power flowing from the battery to each load, which should make this easier to understand.

-- Opening this breaker would eliminate all drain on the battery except to the charge controller.
+- Opening this breaker will eliminate all drain on the battery except to the charge controller.

 - The charge controller bypasses BKR 0 as it is wired directly to the battery to maximize charging.

-• PRIMARY POWER DISCHARGE BUSS BARS - Nothing complicated here.
-Just a couple of copper bars to securely terminate the battery leads, the starter/generator cables of the outboard and the secondary buss bars.
-It is a safe way to distribute power to the power panel breakers.
+• PRIMARY POWER DISTRIBUTION BUSS BARS - Nothing complicated here.
+Just a couple of copper bars to securely terminate the battery leads; the starter/generator cables of the outboard and the secondary buss bars.
+It the safest way to securely distribute power to the breaker panel.
 The power flowing to the secondary the buss bars is filtered by several ferrite beads to block RF voltage spikes from the outboard generator or a PWM solar charge controller that was previously installed.

 NOTE - Panache's PWM charge controller was replaced by a MPPT charge controller in 2020.
 The ferrite beads were left in place to filter any noise from the outboard generator.

-• BACK PANEL (E/W Secondary Power Discharge Buss Bars, BB1/BB2/BB3/BB4 and Terminal Strips TS1/TS2) - The secondary buss bars are located on the back panel (behind starboard settee back rest) to distribute power as follows:
+• SECONDARY POWER DISTRIBUTION BUSS BARS, BB1/BB2/BB3/BB4, SW1-3 & TERMINAL STRIPS TS1/TS2 (Back Panel) - The secondary buss bars are located on the back panel (behind starboard settee back rest) to distribute power as follows:

 Terminal

-Adding a back panel organized the wiring which usually creates a trouble free installation.
+Adding a back panel with buss bars organized the wiring which created a trouble free installation.
+I had originally wanted to install this panel behind the breaker panel but the space behind is not deep enough.
+Instead, I placed back panel ahead (beside) of the breaker panel, behind the aft back rest.
+The wood back panel rests on a vinyl grid to keep it high and dry.
+The wires from the breaker panel are intentionally spread loose along the bottom of the cavity, resting on the same vinyl grid, to make it easy to trace the suspected faulty wire and to prevent cross talk of wires carrying data.
+The connectors are not strained or squished together which is more important than you may think.
 Labeling makes it easier to find components and to trace wires.
-The back panel is located behind the settee just forward of the breaker panel.
-It rests on a vinyl grid to keep it high and dry.
-The wires to the breaker panel are spread out along the bottom and also rest on the vinyl grid to keep them high and dry.
-The connectors are not strained or squished together which is more important than you may think.

 PIN # EXTENSION CABLE KENWOOD